opensvc/docs.opensvc.com/source/compliance.views.rst

 * Which are the least compliant services
 * Which are the most compliant services
 * How the compliance ratio of a service evolved in the last year
+* Which services run less than 10 modules

 .. function:: Service column